COVID19 Staff FAQ

-By virtue of the Government’s new public health measures, access to the University campus/facilities between now and the 12 April will be strictly limited to essential services/activities.
+By virtue of the Government’s new public health measures, access to the University campus/facilities between now and until the lifting of the directive will be strictly limited to essential services/activities.

 The University Management Team will issue letters of authorisation to staff members who will be permitted access to campus during this period in order to complete essential services/activities.
 These letters will be issued to staff on Monday 30 March.

 For staff members who are granted permission to access campus, the following conditions will apply from Tuesday 31 March:

 - When travelling to and from work, you should at all times bring your UCC identification and the letter of authorisation from the University Management Team member (you may be asked to produce this by State authorities monitoring adherence to public health measures);